-By being flexible, scalable and open, Koha Library Management Software is a long-term solution for libraries of all types and sizes.
+Koha Library Management Software is a flexible, scalable long-term open source solution for libraries of all types and sizes.

-Catalyst's specialist Koha team work with libraries to deliver the best possible services to their users.
-Public, special, school and academic libraries all choose Koha as a system to meet their needs long into the future.
+Catalyst's specialist Koha team work with libraries to deliver the best possible services to their users and meet their needs long into the future.